mamigay/fallen-society/README.md

 ***
 # Disclaimer
-This modlist is in early development and is subject to significant changes in the future.
+This modlist is in early development and may be subject to significant changes in the future.
 Be aware and follow the development process on discord and github.

 ***